 Thoracic surgeon David Sugarbaker, M.D., has moved almost 2,000 miles away from the renowned mesothelioma program he built in Boston, but his commitment to patients and fighting this cancer will be stronger than ever before.

-Sugarbaker is now director of the Lung Institute at the Baylor College of Medicine in Houston.
-He is prepared to build a multidisciplinary program that combines a mesothelioma research institute with an unmatched clinical practice.
-An official date of when that center will open has not been announced.
+Sugarbaker is now director of the Lung Institute at the Baylor College of Medicine in Houston, where he is building a multidisciplinary program that combines a mesothelioma research institute with an unmatched clinical practice.

 “It’s an opportunity to take all that I’ve learned [in Boston] and do it on a bigger scale now,” Sugarbaker told Asbestos.com.
 “This is a chance to do something that could really benefit the entire mesothelioma community in a major way.”

 Sugarbaker, who also is the chief of general thoracic surgery at Baylor, built his reputation through the previous 25 years at Brigham and Women’s.
 During his tenure at that hospital, he developed and refined the extrapleural pneumonectomy, an aggressive surgery that removes a cancerous lung, the lining around the lung and heart, along with nearby lymph nodes and a portion of the diaphragm.